 3. No time restrictions

-You may be able to start a course at any time.
+You may be able to start a course at any time and have flexible deadlines for submitting work.
 Or there may be a number of start dates to choose from.
-(However, some distance-learning courses – including those that involve sitting public exams – do follow the academic year.)
+(However, some online courses – including those that involve sitting public exams – do follow the academic year.)

 4. Study freedom